Bible Questions

 Why is authority so important?

 Introduction.
-Our question is a good one, but also a difficult one.
-It is difficult in that it puts us in a position, to some measure, of looking into God's mind.
+Our question is a good one, but also a difficult one in that it puts us in a position of trying to look into God's mind to some measure.

 Authority or having a "thus saith the Lord" is important.
-The scriptures are replete with the expression "thus saith the Lord."
-As a rule, such language emanated from the prophets who were enforcing and/or revealing the will of God.
+The scriptures are filled with the expression "thus saith the Lord."
+As a rule, such language emanated from the prophets who were revealing and/or enforcing the will of God.
 Jeremiah wrote, "Hear ye the word which the Lord speaketh unto you...Thus saith the Lord..."
 (Jere.
-10: 1, 2).
-The New Testament is no different, in that it also requires the recognition of God's authority or what God has said (1 Thes.
+10: 1-2).
+The New Testament is no different.
+It also requires the recognition of God's authority and what God has said (1 Thes.
 5: 21; Gal.
-1: 6-10; 2 John 9-11).
-Requisite authority is also indicative of the singularity of God's dealing with man (cf. Eph.
-4: 3-6; Jude 3).
+1: 6-10; Eph.
+4: 3-6; 2 John 9-11; Jude 3).

 The nature of God.
 The God of the Bible hates confusion and disorder (1 Cor.
 14: 33).
 While He is a loving God, He is also strict (1 John 4: 8; Rom.
 11: 22).
 God requires our total love (Matt.
 22: 37).
-Involved in man's love of God is the keeping of God's commandments (authority, 1 John 5: 3).
-Those who do not obey, recognize God's infinite authority, do not love God (John 14: 15, 23, 24).
-God also used His commands or authority to test those who serve Him (cf. Gen. 22: 1, 2, 12).
+Involved in man's love of God is the keeping of His commandments (1 John 5: 3).
+Those who do not recognize God's infinite authority and obey Him do not love God (John 14: 15, 23-24).
+God also used His commands or authority to test those who serve Him (cf. Gen. 22: 1-2, 12).
 These are just a few apparent reasons God views authority as important.

 Conclusion.
 The religious world for the most part has abandoned any semblance of respect for the authority of God.
-Authority and Lordship are tantamount (Luke 6: 46).
+Authority and Lordship are virtually the same thing (Luke 6: 46).

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.